 What roast degree do they prefer ?
-Clairity or full bodied ?
+Do you prefer Clairity or a richer taste ?
 What kind of aromas ?
-Acidity ?
+How high acidity ?
 Sweetness ?

 Some immediately notice bitterness.
 If the coffee has any bitterness they dont like it.
 Maybe they like a light roast with clairity and fruit/flowers aromas.
-And prefer no roasted or burnt flavours at all.
+And dislike roasted or burnt flavours.

 Others only like coffee with solid burnt flavours, but really dont pay attention to bitterness.
-Thats in the darker roaster end.
+That’s in the darker roast range.
 They find the light roast thin and missing what good coffee should taste like.

 This is Henrik and me (Therese).
 He loves very dark roasted coffee – like they do in Italy.